The-going/evlproject/content/dovetail/pipeline/pipeline_inject.md

 ## Extended IRQ work API {#irq-work}

-Due to the NMI-type nature of interrupts running out-of-band code from the standpoint of the main kernel, such code might preempt in-band activities in the middle of a [critical section]({{%relref "dovetail/pipeline/_index.md#no-inband-reentry" %}}).
+Due to the NMI-like nature of interrupts running out-of-band code from the standpoint of the main kernel, such code might preempt in-band activities in the middle of a [critical section]({{%relref "dovetail/pipeline/_index.md#no-inband-reentry" %}}).
 For this reason, it would be unsafe to call any in-band routine from an out-of-band context.

 However, we may schedule execution of in-band work handlers from out-of-band code, using the regular `irq_work_queue()` service which